Second Round Table Conference [1931]

 • Increased Polarization: The discussions highlighted deep divisions among Indian political groups and communities, particularly between the Congress, the Muslim League, and representatives of the Dalits.

-• Gandhi-Irwin Pact: Although no concrete agreements were reached at the conference, it was preceded by the Gandhi-Irwin Pact (March 1931), which facilitated Gandhi’s attendance and temporarily halted civil disobedience movement.
+• Gandhi-Irwin Pact: Although no concrete agreements were reached at the conference, it was preceded by the Gandhi-Irwin Pact (March 1931), which facilitated Gandhi’s attendance and temporarily halted the civil disobedience movement.

 Legacy